How Betsy DeVos Could Break Up The Charter School Coalition

 "I wish she would just come out and say what we're all worried about — that she's expanding vouchers," said one conference attendee, a charter school educator, after DeVos's speech.
 "We need to know what she's really going to do so we can figure out what these vouchers to our kids."

 Beyond vouchers, the toxicity of the Trump administration itself is fueling anxiety among charter leaders.
-Because they work extensively with black, Latino, and low-income students, many left-leaning charter advocates say they have been pushed to become increasingly partisan — distancing themselves from the Trump administration to satiate their progressive allies, but potentially alienating Republican supporters in the process.
+Because they work extensively with black, Latino, and low-income students, many left-leaning charter advocates say they have been pushed to become increasingly partisan — distancing themselves from the Trump administration to sate their progressive allies, but potentially alienating Republican supporters in the process.

 “Those of us in the broad, big tent of the education reform world were on the cusp of making big gains with voters,” said Nick Melvoin, a pro-charter Democrat who won a seat on the school board of the Los Angeles Unified School District in May.
-DeVos and Trump’s school choice policies, he said, “unfortunately complicate the situation.
+The school choice policies of DeVos and Trump, he said, “unfortunately complicate the situation.
 There’s been somewhat of a loss of that bipartisan consensus.”

-Conference attendees also worried that DeVos seemed to downplay another key issue among many left-leaning charter advocates: the need to stringently to hold charters accountable for their results.
+Conference attendees also worried that DeVos seemed to downplay another key issue among many left-leaning charter advocates: the need to stringently hold charters accountable for their results.
 In her speech, DeVos criticized some in the charter movement for “boxing out” certain types of charters in favor of others.

-In her home state of Michigan, where DeVos first set out a school choice agenda, critics say a lack of accountability caused an explosion of low-quality schools, including many for-profits.
-Elsewhere, online charter schools, most run by for-profit companies, have been denounced across the political spectrum for their poor performance, and a study released this week show that students at other for-profit providers also perform worse on math tests than at nonprofits.
+In her home state of Michigan, where DeVos first set out a school choice agenda, critics say a lack of accountability caused an explosion of low-quality schools, many of which were for-profit.
+Elsewhere, online charter schools, mostly run by for-profit companies, have been denounced across the political spectrum for their poor performance, while a study released this week showed students at other for-profit providers to perform worse on math tests than students at nonprofits.

 “Accountability is so important, and she didn’t seem to mention that at all,” said one conference attendee, a charter school educator who asked not to be named.
 “Students need to actually be learning something, to be proficient.”

-An audience-submitted question asked DeVos how she would ensure low-performing schools would be held accountable, and she responded by emphasizing the need for parents to be able to choose between schools — for DeVos, essentially a catchall solution to the troubled education system.
+An audience-submitted question asked DeVos how she would ensure low-performing schools would be held accountable.
+In response, she emphasized the need for parents to be able to choose between schools, which, for DeVos, is essentially a catchall solution to the troubled education system.
 “It’s not choice for choice’s sake,” she said.
 “It’s choice because parents are demanding something different for their children.”

 Policies that alienate the charter school movement could ultimately hurt DeVos as she pushes her broader school choice agenda, said Andrew Saultz, an assistant professor of education at Miami University.
 “It’s going to put her in a difficult situation, because she’s trying to hold together a coalition where some people really question those things.”